 application or application domain.
 This course treats several

-processor architectures, shows how to program and generate (compile)
+processor architectures, shows how to program them, and

-code for them, and compares their efficiency in terms of cost, power
+compares their efficiency in terms of cost, power and performance.

-and performance.
-Furthermore the tuning of processor architectures
+Furthermore the tuning of processor architectures is treated.

-- high performace (100 GOPS and far beyond) has to be combined
+- high performace (1 TOPS and beyond) has to be combined with

 - time-to-market (to get your design done) constantly reduces;